avithal/MNIST_classification/README.md

 It is designed to demonstrate:
 - Best practices for ML project organization
-- Searching  labelled data after initial training
+- Searching  mislabeled  data after initial training
 - Lightning abstractions for training and evaluation
 - Transfer learning workflows
 - Hyperparameter optimization experiments